Here are some handy advice, useful suggestions, and practical pointers.

 - refrigerant collects the heat in your home and moves it outside.
 Over time with wear and tear and vibration a leak can develop.

-– For this to be diagnosed you will need to Call DENOCO They will check the refrigeration levels with gauges.
+- for this to be diagnosed you will need to Call or Email Us.
+They will check the refrigeration levels with gauges.
 If levels are low, the source of the leak will need to be determined.
 The system will need to be evacuated to locate the leak, once located the leak needs to be fixed, the system will then be pressure tested, refrigeration levels brought up to the manufacturer’s specifications, then a/c started up.

-– Repairing a leak most likely is only temporary fix, it may be time to replace/upgrade your system.
-Call DENOCO
+- repairing a leak most likely is only temporary fix, it may be time to replace/upgrade your system.

 Air-Conditioning Operating Costs